Making an Appointment is Easy!

 - After hours, you may speak to an on-call therapist 24 hours by phone by calling (951) 827-5531.
 Should you need to schedule a follow-up appointment, you will need to call or walk into Counseling and Psychological Services during normal business hours.

-- Appointments may be cancelled 24 hours prior to the scheduled appointment time.
-Appointments may be cancelled by phone by calling (951) 827-5531 or using the secure portal https://chconline.ucr.edu.
+PLEASE NOTE: Appointments may be cancelled 24 hours prior to the scheduled appointment time.
+Appointments may be cancelled by phone by calling (951) 827-5531 or using the secure portal https://chconline.ucr.edu

-In order to allow time to fill out the required demographic questionnaire, we ask that you arrive 30 minutes prior to your scheduled intake time.
-Forms take about 30 minutes to complete.
-Forms must be completed before you speak with a clinician.
+For all appointments, please be sure to arrive in a timely manner.
+For your Intake Appointment, you will need to complete a questionnaire and review your privacy and informed consent documents.
+Please arrive 30 minutes prior to your scheduled intake time so that you can start your appointment at the scheduled time.
+This information is an important part of your initial assessment by your CAPS clinician.
 If you do not allow adequate time to complete the forms, the time you have to speak with the clinician may be reduced or you may need to re-schedule your appointment.

 If you are more than 15 minutes late to a scheduled appointment, your appointment may need to be rescheduled (see Missed Appointment Policy and Fees).